15 Best Upper Body Dumbbell Exercises To Build Muscle

 Overhead Dumbbell Crunches

-Even though the overhead dumbbell crunches don’t make you go through a huge range of motion, they provide you the opportunity to squeeze you abs harder than any other exercise.
+Even though the overhead dumbbell crunches don’t make you go through a huge range of motion, they provide you the opportunity to squeeze your abs harder than any other exercise.

 As with any other ab exercise, I’d recommend you do 20+ repetitions to really fatigue the abs.
 If you do less than 15 reps or so, you’ll likely be doing them with a weight that gets too heavy at the end, meaning your body will start activating other muscles as well.